yeojunh/photoStat/README.md

 - [ ] Allow users to share the solution with others
 - [ ] Create a website for the project
 - [ ] Connect the AI to the website
+- [ ] Allow users to view more information about the AI regarding its reliability (%) and the project
+- [ ] Create a histogram of the website's daily/weekly/monthly usage and save it to a spreadsheet

 ## Built With
 - [Pytesseract](https://pypi.org/project/pytesseract/)